Bangladesh at the Cricket World Cup: 2003 Cricket World Cup

-Bangladesh at 2007 Cricket World Cup
+2007 Cricket World Cup

 16 teams (including 6 associates) participated in 2007 World Cup.
-For the first and only time the World Cup teams were divided into 4 groups, each group consisting 4 teams.
 Bangladesh were placed into Group B along with India, Sri Lanka and the first and only time participant Bermuda.
-This time Bangladesh squad were much more balanced with experienced guys Habibul Bashar, Abdur Razzak, Aftab Ahmed, Javed Omar, Mashrafe Mortaza, Mohammad Ashraful, Mohammad Rafique and youngsters like Shakib Al Hasan, Mushfiqur Rahim, Tamim Iqbal.

-In their first group match, Bangladesh stunned the Cricket world by defeating India by 5 wickets with the great bowling of Mashrafe Mortaza, Mohammad Rafique and Abdur Razzak and India were all out in just 191 runs.
+In their first group match, Bangladesh stunned the cricket world by defeating India by 5 wickets with the great bowling of Mashrafe Mortaza, Mohammad Rafique and Abdur Razzak and India were all out for just 191 runs.
 In reply Bangladesh reached the target with 9 balls to spare courtesy of the fifties of three youngsters Shakib Al Hasan, Mushfiqur Rahim and Tamim Iqbal.

 In their next group match Bangladesh lost to Sri Lanka by 198 runs.

 In their third and last match of group stage Bangladesh sealed their spot in Super Eights defeating Bermuda by 7 wickets and consequently India had to exit the tournament from group stage.

-In their Super Eight stage Bangladesh again upset the cricket world defeating South Africa by 67 runs and that was their only victory out of their 7 Super Eight matches.
-Above all, Bangladesh enjoyed a good tournament with two great wins against India and South Africa.
+In a Super Eight stage game, Bangladesh again caused an upset, defeating South Africa by 67 runs in their only victory out of their 7 Super Eight matches.